novotnyllc/SoapFormatter/README.md

 ## Limitations
 .NET Core does not support serializing all of the same types that .NET Framework does.
 Noteably, Delegates, `Type`, and `Assembly` are not supported.

+## Disclaimer
+Use at your own risk.
+The formatter may have security implications in your code that you are solely responsible for.